 What is the limitation period for a criminal penalty?

-Verified 29 May 2020 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 04 September 2023 - Directorate for Legal and Administrative Information (Prime Minister)

 The limitation period is the failure to execute a criminal conviction after a certain period of time has elapsed.
-This time is referred to as the limitation period.
+This time is called limitation period.

 The statute of limitations only relates to the penalties that have become final and which may be the subject of an act of enforced execution (imprisonment, fine, confiscation, etc.).